gosukiwi/Pasukon/README.md

 /lex
 ```

-It supports two different matchers, the first one just compares by string using
+It supports two different matchers, the first one is just a string comparison.
-`startsWith`.
 The second uses regex, and matches the input against it.
-It
+It returns true only
-returns  true only if the input starts with the given regex, that is, it has
+if the input starts with the given regex, that is, it has matched and the index
-matched and the index is 0.
+is 0.

 For performance reason, it's a good idea to start all regexes with `^` so the
 regex engine can stop as soon as possible.

 For more complex lexers, you can build your own.
 All it needs is an object that
-implements `lex(input)` and returns an array of `Token`.
+implements `*lex(input)` and returns an array of `Token`.

-The `Token` value object class lives in `lib/lexer/token` and it is really
+Notice that `*lex` is a generator function that uses `yield` to return tokens in
-simple.
-It only implements an `is` method to compare it.
-Eg:
+a lazy way.

-`token.is('NEWLINE')`.
+The `Token` value object class lives in `lib/lexer/token`.
+It implements an `is`

-You can use your own `Token` implementation or the one provided by this library.
+method (eg: `token.is('NEWLINE')`), as well as `col` and `row` properties.
+You
-Up to you.
+can use your own `Token` implementation or the one provided by this library.

 ## Grammar
 In it's simplest form, the grammar looks like this: